-- 3. A student who wishes to take courses in addition to those offered in a particular half-semester (an 'overload') may be permitted to do so only with the approval of the departments concerned and the Academic Dean. - 4.
+- 1. Foundation courses (see the courses with an asterisk, , in Year 1) usually have to be completed before any other courses in the same department are taken, with the exception of the Hebrew and Greek language courses, which may be taken at any point.
+Therefore, a student who enters the programme after semester-half1A of Year 1 will first have to complete all foundation courses by distance mode, if necessary. - 2.
+The thesis component is normally offered in the final year of a particular student's degree programme. - 3.
+A student who wishes to take courses in addition to those offered in a particular half-semester (an 'overload') may be permitted to do so only with the approval of the departments concerned and the Academic Dean. - 4.
 Individual departments may offer extra courses either to replace a required course or add optional electives. - 5.
-Applicants with no previous theological training will be required successfully to complete the course B20ND00 Introduction to the Bible by extension at the beginning of their study programme-either concurrently with, or after completing, B10FF01 Academic Skills 1.
+Applicants with no previous theological training will be required successfully to complete the course B20ND00Introduction to the Bible by extension at the beginning of their study programme-either concurrently with, or after completing, B10FF01Academic Skills 1.